eevee/eev.ee/content/2018-07-13-cheezball-rising-spring-cleaning.markdown

 The flag will already have been set, but then we'll halt anyway and wait for the _next_ interrupt.
 If that next interrupt is another vblank, all is fine.
 If it's something else — like the timer, say — then the following code will see the flag is set and return immediately, even though it's been some amount of time and we might actually be in the middle of a frame!

+The same problem occurs within the loop: if we get an unrelated interrupt, `ld` the flag while it's cleared, and then a vblank interrupt sets it before we test it, we'll jump back up and wait for another interrupt which we'll then misidentify as a vblank.

-This precise set of circumstances is fairly unlikely, but that's not good enough for me.
+These very precise circumstances are fairly unlikely, but that's not good enough for me.
 Let's fix it:

 ```rgbasm
 ; idle until next vblank